Blockchain Resume Not Getting Calls? Why Web3 CVs Fail Screening

 Use AOB’s Web3 CV Review if you want that diagnosis before applying wider.

-If you want to compare your situation with real community discussion, read Am I missing anything major on my resume for a Web3/Blockchain career?
+Am I missing anything major on my resume for a Web3/blockchain career?

-When Shortlist Signal Is the Real Problem
+When recruiter confidence Is the Real Problem

 If your CV fails on two or more points — role-fit, proof visibility, ATS readability, GitHub clarity, project explanation, tool context, or recruiter scan-speed — the problem may not be your skill.